Knguyen-dev/cs-notes/html-css-notes/Bootstrap Notes/README.md

 -   Intellisense but for css, and it allows autocompletion of class names and ids, so it's really convenient.

-# Setting up boostrap:
+# Setting up bootstrap:

-1. Include primary boostrap cdn links to your target html file
+1. Include primary bootstrap cdn links to your target html file
 2. Now we have access to bootstrap.
 You should see that bootstrap has already applied default stylings.

 # Boostrap grid system: